jaymcor/jaymcor.github.io/notes/mastodon_trivia.md

 ## Mobile apps

+### Any phone

+There's a PWA, so you get an experience similar to the browser one.
+Pretty good, worth installing.

 ### Android

 There are a bunch, here's what I've tried:

+* The Official Mastadon App
 * Tusky

 I'm currently using Tusky because I'm happy that the developer pissed off the